yossato/virtualGimbal/README.md

 ./pixelwise_stabilizer -i ~/vgdataset/syukugawara/C0003.MP4 -c ILCE-6500 -l SEL1670Z -j records/2019-04-03_07.27.36.json -z 1.3
 ```

 Here, `i` option is an input video file. `c` is a camera name that is calibrated using a calibrator. `l` is a lens name. `j` is a json file that include an angular velocity record of a gyro sensor. `z` is a zooming ratio.
 Recommended zooming ratio is 1.3 .

+Calibration is required before you stabilize your video.
+See a [detail information](https://github.com/yossato/virtualGimbal/tree/master/post_processing_software) to do it.

 ## Install dependencies
 ### Install system dependencies: